Amourspirit/python_ooo_dev_tools/docs/guide/virtual_env/linux_flatpak_lo_pip.rst

 Add python packages to |lo_flatpak|_ installed version.

-Using :ref:`guide_zaz_pip_installation` for Flatpak is not possible because the Flatpak is sandboxed.
+Using :ref:`guide_zaz_pip_installation` for Flatpak is not possible prior to ``Version 1.0.0`` because the Flatpak is sandboxed;
+However, in ``Version 1.0.0`` this was corrected and it now works.
+Using  Zaz-Pip LibreOffice extension is now the recommended way to install pip packages into LibreOffice Flatpak.
+This guide is for those that which to do this manually.

-However, it is possible to install pip packages into the Flatpak LibreOffice by creating a virtual environment and linking that virtual environment to the Flatpak LibreOffice.
+It is also possible to install pip packages into the Flatpak LibreOffice by creating a virtual environment and linking that virtual environment to the Flatpak LibreOffice.

+Another option is to use the |py_path_ext|_ extension to add virtual environment paths to LibreOffice, this would work with all LibreOffice versions after ``Version 7.0`` on all operating systems.

 When you see ``guide`` in path names below, replace with your user name.